Enterprise Manager logoEM: App Deployment > Applications

 Desktop App Enabled

-Web App Only Properties
+BUI/DWC Only Properties List

 Show Browser Warning